-The questionnaire data is returned directly from the households to the CSO Tourism and Travel Section.
-The returned questionnaires are then scanned and verified using Teleform technology at the CSO.
-A reminder form is issued to non-responding households two weeks after the initial form was issued.
+The questionnaire data is returned directly from the households to the CSO once the respondent selects the submit button on the questionnaire.
+The data is held on the CSO e-Questionnaire database.
+A reminder letter is issued to non-responding households two weeks after the initial form was issued.